Christmas Service Update

 - Cancel your Direct Debit - but only after telling us of your move by email.

 - Leave your garden bin behind

-What shouldn't I put in my garden bin?
+What can't I put in my garden waste bin?

 Japanese knotweed is a large plant known for quick-growth and for causing a lot of damage.
 Please take a look at the Royal Horticultural Society Japanese Knotweed page.

 More information on non-native plants and harmful weeds:

 Ash dieback is a disease of ash trees caused by a leaf fungus spread by airborne spores and physical contact.

 - Forest Research information on Chalara ash dieback disease

 How do I know if I'm living in an ash dieback infected area?

 As well as the link above, a map showing locations is available on the DEFRA website.